zamoose/Elbee-Elgee/README.markdown

 In successive versions of the theme I hope to implement a graphical layout-picker in order to make the layout selection process a bit more user-friendly.

+#### Demonstration Stylesheet ####
+A stylesheet, `layoutgala.css`, is included with Elbee Elgee but is not intended for "production" use.
+Instead, it is intended as a learning tool.
+Due to the large number of layout stylesheets, the exact proportions and placement of the various theme elements can be a bit confusing (I mean, could *you* tell the difference between `2-columns-sb-right-under.css` and `2-columns-sb-right-under-full.css` just by looking at the name?).
+I have therefore included a styling scheme, based on the original Layout Gala markup, that nicely demonstrates the layout features.

 #### Hooks ####
 Elbee Elgee has a few notable hooks, with many more planned.
 I welcome your suggestions.